Tianea2160/spring-redis-example/redis-cluster/README.md

 # Redis Cluster Setup Guide

-This project provides an easy way to set up a Redis Cluster with 6 nodes (3 masters + 3 slaves) using Docker Compose.
+This project provides an easy way to set up a Redis Cluster with 6 nodes (3 masters + 3 slaves) using Docker Compose and Spring Boot integration.

 ## Components